 Flowspace for Enterprise

-Now that you know everything about Electronic Data Interchange you can begin the EDI implementation process with your organization.
-The only thing you need to get started is a partner.
+Now that you know everything about Electronic Data Interchange you can begin the process of implementing EDI with your organization.
+The only thing you need to get started is a logistics industry partner.

 With Flowspace you’ll have one platform to help you store, manage, and fulfill your inventory from all your warehouses and fulfillment centers anywhere in the country.
 Contact us today to integrate seamlessly with Shopify, Walmart, ShipStation, Amazon, or your custom software.